chaoskagami/BootAnim9/README.md

 Inside the anim directory there should be a 'config' file.
 The sole purpose of this file is to indicate the framerate of **

+# Okay, this 'press_any_key_to_skip branch' is...?

+Any key automatically cancels the animation and boots the console.
+As an added benefit, no delays on boot if you're attempting to get to D9 or something.

 # Credits

 b1l1s for his ctr library and fs functions